 Both Carlos Loret and Andrea Crosta are putting their lives at risk in an attempt to push the Mexican government to do more to stop the use of illegal gill nets in the Sea of Cortez, and at the same time also stop the Chinese totoaba traffickers.

-Elephant Action League’s Special Operations Division has been working on the vaquita/totoaba issue for over a year, in a ground-breaking intelligence gathering and investigative project.
-While collecting intelligence along the entire illegal supply chain, from Mexico to China, via Hong Kong and other transit points, EAL’s teams uncovered how Chinese traders and businessmen in Mexico are also involved in other crimes and smuggling activities.
+Earth League International’s Special Operations Division has been working on the vaquita/totoaba issue for over a year, in a ground-breaking intelligence gathering and investigative project.
+While collecting intelligence along the entire illegal supply chain, from Mexico to China, via Hong Kong and other transit points, ELI’s teams uncovered how Chinese traders and businessmen in Mexico are also involved in other crimes and smuggling activities.

 The vaquita, the smallest porpoise and endemic to the northern Gulf of California, is nearly extinct due to China’s demand for the swim bladders, or ‘maws,’ from the totoaba.
 By-catch, accidental netting, from the Illegal fishing of totoaba with the use of gillnets, is killing the last few vaquitas.
 Traditional Chinese medicine purports swim bladder to be curative for a variety of ailments causing demand for totoaba swim bladders to continue.